ChangLab/ATACPrimerTool/README.md

 ## Reference genomes

 Chromosome sizes for the following reference genomes are available in [genomes](genomes/): hg19, hg38, mm9, mm10.
 If you would like to use another reference genome, download [fetchChromSizes](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwjR1Oi9-sjVAhUQ7GMKHZ0CChsQFggoMAA&url=http%3A%2F%2Fhgdownload.cse.ucsc.edu%2Fadmin%2Fexe%2Flinux.x86_64%2FfetchChromSizes&usg=AFQjCNFl70SKF51EO0cC9FBsVAIZpLc0kg) and add the path to [ATACqPCR.yaml](pipelines/ATACqPCR.yaml).
+In order to output the sequence of optimal regions, you must also have downloaded the reference genome fasta file.